TheTexta/obsidian-main/Psychology/Biological Psychology/Phrenology.md

+#biological-psychology
-The process of mapping brain dents to brain functions.
+Phrenology::The pseudoscientific process of mapping brain dents and shapes/sizes to brain functions used to "predict" personality and mental abilities.